yangit/flactyl/README.md

 git submodule init
 git submodule update
 ```
-How your `./ergogen` should contain latest data code.
+How your `./ergogen` should contain latest code.

 To build it make sure you have npm/nodejs installed: